eshwar4202/Ecommerce_Website_JSP/README.md

-# Ecommerce website in JAVA Using Servlet, Java Server Pages, MySql
+# Ecommerce website in JAVA Using Servlet, Java Server Pages, MySQL